Denhonator/Ys-Chronicles-Co-Op-Mod/README.md

 # Ys 1&2 Chronicles Co-Op Mod
 This mod allows another player to join the fun locally.
 Controls for player 2 are keyboard based but configurable, and something like Steam Input can be used to map a controller to keys.

 Player 1 is the main player.
 Camera will follow him and some interactions are only available to player 1.
 P1 stats are copied to P2.
 P2 will teleport to P1 when too far out of view.
 The distance threshold can be configured.
 4:3 aspect ratio setting is recommended for bigger FOV.
 If either player dies, you lose.
+Bosses can switch targets between the players.

 This mod works for both Ys 1 and Ys 2, although the implementations differ as the games are programmed surprisingly differently.
 It should work whether you start a new game or load existing unmodded saves or saves made with this mod.

+Note that time trial mode does not work properly.
+It might work to some degree, but it is difficult to test so I haven't worked on that specifically.

 ### Install: For both games, simply unzip the mod from the releases into the game folder, next to the exe.